 Tuberculosis (TB) is a very dangerous infection, caused by the Mycobacterium tuberculosis (MTB) bacteria.
 While most infections remain latent and dormant, about 10-percent of all TB infections will progress to “active Tuberculosis” which kills about half of all infected people, if left untreated.

-Because of this, it’s important to get tuberculosis testing from the UrgentMED Network right away if you think you have the disease.
+Because of this, it’s important to get tuberculosis testing from UrgentMED right away if you think you have the disease.
 Early identification and treatment are both critical for the best patient outcomes.

 What Is Tuberculosis?

 Tuberculosis is an incredibly common disease.
 Nearly one-quarter of the world’s population is infected with the bacteria that causes the illness.
 However, it’s much less common in developed areas of the world, such as the United States.

 This infectious disease affects the lungs as well as other parts of the body, and it spreads easily through sneezing, speaking, coughing, or spitting.
 To treat the disease, a medical professional must typically administer a variety of different antibiotic medications.
 A vaccine is also available and used in some areas where the risk of TB infection is high.

 There are two basic types of tuberculosis test:

 - Skin Test (PPD test) – PPD skin tests are fast and minimally-invasive.
 First, your doctor or nurse will swab your arm with alcohol, to kill any surface bacteria.
 Then, they inject a small shot containing PPD (Purified Protein Derivative).
 A small welt will form, but disappear in a few hours.